CaedenJackson37/TutorialMinecraftMod/README.md

 <h1>Minecraft Java Mod</h1>

 <h2>Description</h2>
 This was my first time using the Java coding language as well as creating a mod for the Java version of Minecraft.
-I added in a new simple item called "Solstheimite" which is a new mineral which I plan on soon making more adjustments to the mod to make it more versatile like its counterparts.
+I added in a new simple item called "Solstheimite" which is a new ingot that I plan on soon making more adjustments to the mod to make it more versatile like its counterparts.
 <br />